 Causes of Light Sensitivity in One Eye

-Photophobia in one eye could be caused by a number of circumstances or conditions.
-If any of these sound familiar, it’s probably a good idea to visit with your eye doctor about unilateral photophobia to rule out anything serious.
+Light sensitivity in one eye could be caused by a number of circumstances or conditions.
+If any of these sound familiar, it’s probably a good idea to visit with your eye doctor to rule out anything serious.

 An infection in the iris, cornea, or other parts of one eye, then it stands to reason that light sensitivity in one eye could result.
 Symptoms of eye infection might overlap some of the symptoms of photophobia, so keep an eye out (see what we did there?) for the following, especially anything new.
 Call your doctor if you think you might have an eye infection.
 Symptoms include: